omega-800/ost-vpn-proposal/main.typ

 The adoption of on-premise and open-source software solutions ensures the sovereignty and security of end-user data.
-Users are more likely to develop advanced technical skills and engage in collaborative learning, as well as a heightened awareness of ethical software practices and responsible @it behaviors.
+Users are more likely to develop advanced technical skills and engage in collaborative learning, as well as a heightened awareness of ethical software practices and responsible #g("IT") behaviors.
 Moreover, the organizing body gains comprehensive control over its data and infrastructure, enabling the development of tailored solutions.
 This approach enhances risk management and fosters an environment of active